Bedford Institute of Oceanography

 Marine Environmental Observation Prediction & Response network (MEOPAR)

-Rodrigo Menafra is the Managing Director at MEOPAR since Sep 2019.
-With over 20 years of experience in the costal an ocean management and research sector in many countries, he has developed an expertise in research project management, knowledge mobilization and partnership development in academic, government and industry sectors.
+Rodrigo Menafra has been the Managing Director at MEOPAR since Sep 2019.
+With over 20 years of experience in coastal and ocean management and research across multiple countries, he has developed expertise in research project management, knowledge mobilization, and partnership development across the academic, government, and industry sectors.